Title III: Strengthening Institutions Program

 Project-Wide Strategies

-Through a comprehensive review of its academic programs, institutional management, and fiscal stability, East Central College has identified three overarching strategies for this project:
+Through a comprehensive review of its academic programs, institutional management, and fiscal stability, East Central College has identified three overarching strategies for the Soar to Success project:

-2. Provide training and resource to promote effective advising and instruction, and
+2. Provide training and resource to promote effective advising and instruction.

 3. Improve academic support.